Frequently Asked Questions

 b) The same 32 CE hours and 40 work experience hours can be submitted for renewal of both credentials.

-c) To align the expiration dates for the two credentials and simplify the renewal process, the certificant will need to:
+c) The CoreCHI-P credential dates may be aligned to the CHI credential dates only (not vice versa).
+To align the expiration dates for the two credentials and simplify the renewal process, the certificant will need to:

 • Submit the CHI renewal application first, with the full renewal application fee (see Fees).